Ovid/zen-of-test-suites/README.md

 ## Large-scale test suites

 I've worked with many companies with large test suites and they tend to share some common problems.
-I list them in below in the order I try to address these problems (in other words, roughly easiest to hardest).
+I list them below in the order I try to address these problems (in other words, roughly easiest to hardest).

 * Tests often emit warnings